 Inflammatory Bowel Disease Comprehensive Care Unit

-Crohn's Disease and Ulcerative Colitis are areas of special expertise at the University of Illinois Medical Center .
+Crohn's Disease and Ulcerative Colitis are areas of special expertise at the University of Illinois Hospital and Health Sciences System .
 Our physicians and scientists are working toward a cure through basic reaserch and clinical trials.
 The Inflammatory Bowel Disease (IBD) clinic is staffed by gastroenterologists, surgeons, nurses, and nutritionists who are dedicated to helping people with these disorders.

 It is estimated that more than 1 million Americans have ulcerative colitis or Crohn's disease, the most common forms of inflammatory bowel disease (IBD).
 These diseases are so similar that they are often mistaken for one another.
 Both inflame the lining of the digestive tract and cause severe bouts of watery diarrhea and abdominal pain.
 But Crohn's disease can occur anywhere in the digestive tract, often spreading deep into the layers of affected tissues.
 Ulcerative colitis usually affects only the innermost lining (mucosa) of the large intestine (colon) and rectum.

 IBD is especially common in older children and adolescents.
 Young patients are at particular risk for growth retardation, or for delay of sexual maturation.
 Moreover, given the length of time that these patients need treatment, they are susceptible to long-term complications from their medications.
 IBD patients may experience a series of complications that affect the body beyond the intestinal tract.
 For example, patients with ulcerative colitis can develop severe arthritis, liver disease, kidney stones, gallstones and mouth ulcers that prohibit swallowing or eating.